Skip to content

 Infotainment and audio

-Every Kuga gets an eight-inch touchscreen running Ford’s Sync 3 infotainment system.
+Every pre-2024 Kuga gets an eight-inch touchscreen running Ford’s Sync 3 infotainment system.
 Sat nav, DAB radio and Apple CarPlay / Android Auto phone connectivity are among the standard features.

 Also included is the FordPass Connect modem, which links to a phone app to give you more data about your car.
 You can check if you’ve locked your car and, if you haven’t, you can lock it remotely from your phone.
 The app will also show you where you’re parked, give you vehicle health alerts, let you book a service and let you transfer route guidance from your phone to the car’s sat nav screen.
 For plug-in hybrid Kugas, the app can also show how much charge is in the battery and where you can plug in locally.